JJSlabbert/iTilt-digital-hydrometer/README.md

 -ArduinoJson version (Install from Arduino IDE)

--CayenneMQTTE (Install from Arduino IDE)
+-CayenneMQTT (Install from Arduino IDE), for iTilt v1.01 use ArduinoMqttClient

 -OneWire (Install from Arduino IDE)